timothyylim/prolog-revision/sample-questions.md

 These are sample questions collected from a variety of places and compiled into one file.
 You can find the sources at the bottom.

-The idea is that if you can do all the questions here you should be good to go for the exam.

 ---